-There are a variety of symptoms one may experience:
+There are a variety of symptoms one may experience during menopause:

 Many women will often seek natural treatments to mitigate their symptoms before reverting to their last resort: hormone replacement therapy (HRT).
 HRT is loaded with concerning side effects such as increased risk of cancer and heart disease, and worsening liver congestion with long-term use.